 Most essays are between 250-500 words.
 We generally recommend that students write out at least a brief outline for each of the types of questions (see below) before they have received the secondary application.
 It will save you a lot of time, and get you in the right mindset.

 In order to make this process easier, I would suggest creating some sort of tracking system to organize all of your prompts.
 Something as simple as a spreadsheet will work:

-The Most Common Themes (You must be prepared to answer questions in these 12 general categories!)
+You must be prepared to answer questions in these 12 general categories!